podio/podio-objc/index.md

 PodioKit is a Objective-C client library for the [Podio API](https://developers.podio.com/).
 It provides an easy way to integrate your iOS and Mac apps with Podio.

-PodioKit uses ARC and supports iOS 6.0 or above and Mac OS X 10.8 and above.
-It depends on AFNetworking 2.x for the HTTP communication with the Podio API.
+PodioKit uses ARC and is based on NSURLSession, which means it supports iOS 7.0 and above and Mac OS X 10.9 and above.

 PodioKit 2.0 is currently in beta and is being actively developed.
 To use the latest stable version, use one of the official 1.x [releases](https://github.com/podio/podio-objc/releases).